- Press Center

 Tenders and Contracts

 The main tenders have been completed and key contracts signed as a part of the project implementation.
 In particular, the EPC contract has been awarded to the joint venture of Technip, JGC and Chiyoda.
 A slot reservation agreement was signed with Daewoo Shipbuilding & Marine Engineering Company for the construction of up to 15 ARC7 ice-class LNG carriers.
-Selected ship owners have placed orders for the first carriers and steel cutting was done at the end of 2014.
-The orders for long-lead items (including cryogenic heat exchangers, gas turbines, compressors for the liquefaction trains) have been placed.
+In August 2017 the first Arc7 ice-class LNG tanker “Christophe de Margerie” has entered the Kara Sea and has started its first LNG cargo voyage through the Northern Sea Route.

 Long-term contracts for 95% of LNG volumes have been placed.

 Four (4) drilling rigs are in operation at the field.
-As at the end of January 2017, 77 production wells have been completed, substantially exceeding the 58 production wells required for the launch of the first LNG production train.
+As at the end of July 2017, 87 production wells have been completed, substantially exceeding the 58 production wells required for the launch of the first LNG production train (93 production wells needed to supply feedstock for LNG trains #1 and #2).

 Operation of material offloading berths in the port of Sabetta began, which enabled to open first winter navigation in October 2013 and ensure year-round supplies of construction cargos.